ELITE FITNESS

 A 2019 study in the Journal of Strength and Conditioning found the plank with dorsiflexion was superior for activating the core.
 It had significantly higher activation in the abdominals, external obliques, internal obliques, and transverse abdominis

 The transverse abdominis is deep core muscle vital for stabilizing the low back.
 Studies show dysfunction in this muscle is linked to lower back pain.
-Why does contacting the shin muscles do this?

-Several studies have found that the muscles involved with lifting the foot up (dorsiflexion) are connected to the core muscles.
+Several studies have found that the muscles involved with lifting the foot up (dorsiflexion) are connected to the deep core muscles.
 When you contract these shin muscles, your inner core muscles (including the transverse abdominis) light up.

 7. The Hard Plank